Efficient LLM Safety Evaluation through Multi-Agent Debate: Methods

 \subsection{Human-Annotated Jail Bench (HAJailBench)}

-We develop the Human-Annotated Jail Bench (HAJailBench), a comprehensive dataset to evaluate the safety and robustness of Large Language Models (LLMs) under diverse jailbreak attacks.
-HAJailBench is organized to support an extensive safety LLM-as-a-Judge evaluation across attack methodologies and target models.
-A detailed table describing the dataset composition appears in Appendix \ref{app:dataset_overview}.
+We develop the Human-Annotated Jail Bench (HAJailBench), a dataset for evaluating the safety and robustness of LLMs under diverse jailbreak attacks.
+HAJailBench is designed to support systematic comparison across attack methods and target models.
+Table~\ref{tab:dataset_overview} summarizes the dataset dimensions used throughout this paper.